make-demo-learn-math/make-demo-learn-math.github.io/doc/index.md

   - The modulo operation returns the remainder of a division:
-    - Remember back when you first learned division, before you knew anything about fractions and decimals?
+    - Remember back when you first learned division, before you knew anything about fractions or decimals?
     - You would write the answer
-      as a whole number and a remainder.
+      as a whole number plus a remainder.
     - That's how the modulo operation works.
     - It calculates the remainder part.
-    - Let take an example:
+    - For example:
-      - Going back to that first way, $31$ divided by $10$ is $3$
+      - Using that long division, $31$
+        divided by $10$
+        is $3$
         with a remainder of $1$.